johnnovak/gridmonger/sphinx-docs/source/maps-and-levels.rst

 Map properties
 ==============

 Apart from their name, levels have a few other properties too.
-Some of them can be inherited from the map, so let's examine the map properties first.
+Some can be inherited from the map, so let's examine the map properties first.
 Bring up the **Edit Map Properties** dialog with the :kbd:`Ctrl+Alt+P` shortcut!

 Let's start with the **General** tab.
-Unsurprisingly, every map must have a **Title** --- this is what gets displayed in the title bar of the window.
+Unsurprisingly, every map must have a **Title** --- this is displayed in the title bar of the window.
 You can also optionally specify the name of the **Game** and the **Author** of the map.
 The local **Creation time** is also displayed as a non-editable property.

-The **Coordinates** tab contains properties that govern how the cell coordinates are displayed. **Origin** specifies the corner where counting the grid coordinates should start from.
+The **Coordinates** tab contains properties that govern how the cell coordinates are displayed. **Origin** specifies the corner the grid coordinate count starts from.
 There are two coordinate styles to choose
 from: *number* and *letter*.
 You can set the style separately for columns and rows with **Column style** and **Row style**, respectively.
-The letter style works as follows: ``A`` corresponds to ``0``, ``B`` to ``1``, and so on, right until ``Z`` (``25``), then it continues with ``AA``, ``AB``, ``AC``, etc. You can specify the starting values for the coordinates in the **Column start** and **Row start** fields.
+The letter style works as follows: ``A`` corresponds to ``0``, ``B`` to ``1``, and so on, right until ``Z`` (``25``), then it continues with ``AA``, ``AB``, ``AC``, etc. You can specify the coordinate start values in the **Column start** and **Row start** fields.
 You need to enter the start values as numbers, even for letter style coordinates, in which case the program helpfully displays the corresponding letter coordinates next to the input fields.
 Negative start values are allowed (``-1`` corresponds to ``-B`` when using the letter style).

-Finally, the **Notes** tab contains a nice large text field to store all your map related notes in.
+Finally, the **Notes** tab contains a nice large text field to store all your map-related notes in.
 You can use :kbd:`Shift+Enter` to insert line breaks when editing the note text.